 An exercise on linear sequences including finding an expression for the nth term and the sum of n terms.

-This is level 2: find the nth term of these linear sequences.
+This is level 4: mixed questions about linear sequences and their sums.
 You can earn a trophy if you get at least 7 questions correct and you do this activity online.

 Try your best to answer the questions above.
 Type your answers into the boxes provided leaving no spaces.
 As you work through the exercise regularly click the "check" button.
 If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.